The Master's programme Tax Law for Business Operations

 The distance learning programme provides the participants with the opportunity to acquire knowledge and skills related to tax law on a scientific level which can be successfully applied to business processes in future careers.
 The course also emphasises specialist terminology, ways of thinking and methods.

-Graduates of the Master's programme are awarded a diploma from Saarland University, a certificate documenting conferment of the academic degree Master of Laws (LL.M.) as well as a German- and English-language diploma supplement.
+Graduates are awarded a diploma from Saarland University, a certificate documenting conferment of the academic degree Master of Laws (LL.M.) as well as a German- and English-language Diploma Supplement.

 - General tax law and criminal tax law,

 - Income tax, corporate tax and sales tax law,

 - Tax balance sheet law,

 The application is open to persons with a first degree from any discipline.
 In addition, evidence of a relevant professional experience of at least one year after the first degree must be provided.
 Further information can be found here.

 Interested persons without a first degree have the opportunity to qualify for the programme by taking an aptitude test if they have sufficient relevant professional experience.

 The distance learning programme in Tax Law for Business Operations has a standard period of study of four semesters (part-time).
 Mandatory on-campus phases take place once or twice per semester over a (long) weekend in Kaiserslautern.
 The written module examinations are completed during mandatory on-campus phases.

 The relevant legal scripts of the Alpmann Schmidt publishing house are made available once in printed form at no cost.
 A weekly commitment of around 20 hours is required to study the material, complete the mail-in assignments, take two examinations, write a term paper and complete the Master's thesis (amongst others).